christianzuna/Project_0/README.md

 # Covid vaccine center (Management System for Vaccines)

 Welcome to my vaccination center!
-Here you will be able to submit a list of names and ages from people who are interested in wanting to know whether they are available to receive a vaccination.
+Here you will be able to submit a list of names and ages from people who are interested in wanting to know whether they are eligible to receive a vaccination.

 ## Main Menu for the Covid Vaccine Center